Jason Todd: Red Hood and the Outlaws

 The DC Rebirth introduced the revival of Red Hood and the Outlaws with a second volume released in August 2016.
 Jason Todd's backstory is altered to resemble his post-Crisis meeting with Batman occurring while trying to steal tires from the Batmobile.
 Jason's mother is already dead by now and his father is serving a life sentence in prison, so he has been living on the streets.
 Batman at first tries to help him by enrolling him in Ma Gunn's boarding school, trying to give him a home.
-However, he does not realize that Ma Gunn is using the school as a cover to recruit young delinquents into her criminal gang.
-When Batman discovers this, he takes down Ma Gunn, with help from Jason.
+However, he does not realize that Gunn is using the school as a cover to recruit young delinquents into her criminal gang.
+When Batman discovers this, he takes down Gunn with help from Jason.

 Batman then takes him in and raises him as the new Robin, though realizes early on that Jason has a violent streak.
-After Jason is killed by the Joker and resurrected in the Lazarus Pit, he goes on to become the Red Hood, straining his relationship with Batman.
+After Jason is killed by the readers and resurrected in the Lazarus Pit, he goes on to become the Red Hood, straining his relationship with Batman.
 The new team consists of Jason Todd as Red Hood, the disgraced Amazon warrior named Artemis, and the Superman clone called Bizarro.
 This team is referred to as DC's "Dark Trinity" in comparison to the new Trinity series included in DC Rebirth which follows Batman, Superman, and Wonder Woman.
 The team would stay together until Red Hood and the Outlaws (vol. 2) #25-26, where Jason went solo after his team disappeared and the title was changed to Red Hood: Outlaw.
 He also later appears in Year of the Villain and Event Leviathan #2.

+Infinite Frontier

+Jason Todd eventually led his own Suicide Squad which consisted of a zombified Bane, Arkham Knight, Hannah Hobart, Man-Bat, and Mister Bloom until he disbanded them at the series finale.
+Jason Todd would then help Batman deal with villains taking over Gotham during City of Bane, Joker War, and Fear State.
+Jason Todd helped console Roy Harper during Beast Boy's injury against Deathstroke during "Dark Crisis" and was affected by Insomnia's spell during "Knight Terrors".
+He woke up from Insomnia's spell with help from Tim Drake and initially sided with Catwoman during Gotham War, but that led to a confrontation against Batman.
+Batman captured and used an altered version of Scarecrow's toxins on Jason Todd to force him to stop being a hero.
+Todd fought off the mind control and saved the day, but as a result, his relationship with Batman became strained.